somerandomdude/writing/entries/writing/2014-04-07-the-problem-with-comments.md

 Comments are a jumbled, unorganized mess *before* touching the subject of blog spam. *Anyone* can say *anything*&mdash;and the problem is that they do.
 There's considerable evidence that many readers do not even fully read a piece of written content [cite source].
 Throw in the safe assumption that *many* of the people commenting are not fully reading the article and it makes the problem even worse.

+A great example of this noise comes from [NPR's April Fools joke](http://www.npr.org/2014/04/01/297690717/why-doesnt-america-read-anymore) this year.
+The comments of people who clearly did not read the 7 lines of content in the article are followed by the dedicated readers who end up egging on the others.
+Very few constructive discussions come from this system of user interation.

 This noise is rarely beneficial for the writer or even the reader for that sake.
 Why then have it be a part of the content?

 **Notes:**